NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Clandestine Cloak (Greater).md

 * * *

-**Effect** You pull the cloak's hood up and gain the benefits of a 5th-rank [[Spells/Veil of Privacy|Veil of Privacy]] for 8 hours or until you pull the hood back down, whichever comes first.
+**Effect** You pull the cloak's hood up and gain the benefits of a 5th-rank [[Veil of Privacy|Veil of Privacy]] for 8 hours or until you pull the hood back down, whichever comes first.

 *Source: Pathfinder GM Core*
 *ORC*